IBM/WxPlatformInsight/README.md

 ### 2.0.2 `WxPlatformInsight` Package

 Watt property `watt.wx.platformMonitoring.thread.top.enabled` added.
 Switch to disable or enable the evaluation and list of the top (50) threads.
+The default is `true`.